Firesphere/silverstripe-solr-search/docs/03-Usage.md

 ```

+#### MySearchIndex

+This name should match the name you provided in your Index extending the `BaseIndex` you are instructed
+to create in the first step of this document.

 #### Moving from init to YML

 The [compatibility module](06-Fulltext-Search-Compatibility.md) has an extension method that allows you to build your index and then generate the YML content for you.
 See the compatibility module for more details.

 ## Another way to set the config in PHP

 You could also use PHP, just like it was, to set the config.
-For readability however, it's better to use statics for Facets:
+For readability however, it's better to use variables for Facets:
 ```php
     protected $facetFields = [
         RelatedObject::class   => [